Financial literacy: Australia

 ASIC's MoneySmart website was one of the key initiatives in the government's strategy.
 It replaced the FIDO and Understanding Money websites.

 ASIC also has a MoneySmart Teaching website for teachers and educators.
 It provides professional learning and other resources to help educators integrate consumer and financial literacy into teaching and learning programs.

-The Know Risk Network of web and phone apps, newsletters, videos and website was developed by insurance membership body ANZIIF to educate consumers on insurance and risk management.
+The Know Risk Network of web and phone apps, newsletters, videos, and websites was developed by the insurance membership body ANZIIF to educate consumers on insurance and risk management.

 India

-National Centre for Financial Education (NCFE), a non-profit company, was created under section 8 of companies act 2013, to promote financial literacy in India.
-It is promoted by four major financial regulators Reserve Bank of India, SEBI, IRDA and PFRDA.
+National Centre for Financial Education (NCFE), a non-profit company, was created under section 8 of Companies Act 2013, to promote financial literacy in India.
+It is promoted by four major financial regulators, Reserve Bank of India, SEBI, IRDA and PFRDA.

-NCFE conducted a benchmark survey of financial literacy in 2015 to find the level of financial awareness in India.
-It organises various programs to improve the financial literacy including collaborating with schools and developing new curriculum to include financial management concepts.
+NCFE conducted a benchmark financial literacy survey in 2015 to find the level of financial awareness in India.
+It organises various programs to improve financial literacy including collaborating with schools and developing new curriculum to include financial management concepts.
 It also conducts a yearly financial literacy test.
-The list of topics covered by NCFE in its awareness programs includes investments, types of bank accounts, services offered by banks, Aadhaar card, demat account, pan cards, power of compounding, digital payments, protection against financial frauds etc.
+The topics NCFE covers in its awareness programs include investments, types of bank accounts, services offered by banks, Aadhaar cards, demat accounts, pan cards, power of compounding, digital payments, protection against financial frauds etc.

 Saudi Arabia

-A nationwide survey was conducted by SEDCO Holding in Saudi Arabia in 2012 to understand the level of financial literacy in the youth.
+A nationwide survey was conducted by SEDCO Holding in Saudi Arabia in 2012 to understand the youth's financial literacy level.
 The survey involved a thousand young Saudi nationals, and the results showed that only 11 percent kept track of their spending, although 75 percent thought they understood the basics of money management.
-An in-depth analysis of SEDCO's survey revealed that 45 percent of youngsters did not save any money at all, while only 20 percent saved 10 percent of their monthly income.
-In terms of spending habits, the study indicated that items such as mobile phones and travel accounted for nearly 80 percent of purchases.
+An in-depth analysis of SEDCO's survey revealed that 45 percent of youngsters did not save any money, while only 20 percent saved 10 percent of their monthly income.
+Regarding spending habits, the study indicated that items such as mobile phones and travel accounted for nearly 80 percent of purchases.
 Regarding financing their lifestyle, 46 percent of youth relied on their parents to fund big ticket items.
-90 percent of the respondents stated that they were interested in increasing their financial knowledge.
+90 percent of the respondents stated they wanted to increase their financial knowledge.